HammadKhalid007/Dental-Implant-Detection/Readme.md

 Python: Backend code for model inference and GUI development.
 PyQt: Framework for creating the graphical user interface.
 NumPy, OpenCV: Libraries for image processing and manipulation.
 Acknowledgments:
 We extend our gratitude to the YOLOv7 community and the creators of PyQt for their invaluable contributions to this project.
 Special thanks to all the contributors who helped curate the dataset and improve the model's performance.

+Contact:
+For questions, contributions, or model requests, please reach out to [hammadkhalidrko@gmail.com] to discuss this project further.